bamos/bamos.github.io/_posts/2014-10-26-forcing-passive-voice-latex.md

 and works well on plaintext [LaTeX][latex] documents.
-I've updated the [Makefile's][make] in my [latex-templates project][lt] to use `write-good` and refuse to build documents containing the passive voice.
+I've updated the [Makefile's][make] in my [latex-templates project][lt] to use `write-good` and refuse to build documents containing passive voice.
 All other messages are output as warnings after building.
 The following snippet is a Makefile from my latex-templates project with this behavior, which also uses [latexmk][lm] to build the document.